Montana-Media-Arts/445-sound-for-digital-media/Syllabus.md

 - Integrate skills from all sonic arts courses towards the creation of portfolio quality creative works.
 - Present one larger work to the public.
-- Compare and analyze cannonical works against each other as well as individually created personal created works.
+- Compare and analyze cannonical works against each other as well as individually created personal art works.
 - Through an iterative process, students are expected to asses the success and failing of individual aesthetic choices within their own artwork with the goal of revising artworks.
+- Demonstrate high technical proficiency of synthesis, recording, digital signal processing, and mixing with respect to both technical and creative applications.
+- Employ mastering techniques to prepare works for distribution via approrpiate media and avenues.

 Students are expected to bring ideas to explore these techniques.
 The goals of the projects are not simply about the successful application of the technical processes.
 Instead, the goal is to integrate these technical elements to make work that is meaningful.